mukul-rathi/old-personal-website/_posts/2018-08-31-Backpropagation.md

 For regression and binary classification, as we showed before -
     $$ \frac{\partial{J}}{\partial{Z^{[L]}}} = \hat{Y} - Y$$

 It turns out that with softmax for multi-class classification that the same equation holds.
-As mentioned in the previous post, we will look at the softmax derivation later in the series, when we look at multi-class classification.
+As mentioned in the previous post, we will look at the softmax derivation [later in the series]({% post_url 2018-09-10-CNNBackprop %}){:target="_blank"}, when we look at multi-class classification in a [convolutional neural network]({% post_url2018-09-04-ConvNet %}){:target="_blank"}.

 In general though for any output layer activation function, you can obtain $$ \frac{\partial{J}}{\partial{A^{[L]}}} $$ from the loss function equation directly, since $$A^{[L]} = \hat{Y}$$, and then just like in the general case you can compute $$g'(Z^{[L]})$$ for whichever activation function is used in the output layer and go from there.